thomasgnuttall/KarnatakGestureVocalCostructuring/analysis/README.md

 ## Individual Scripts

+To reproduce the analysis, the the scripts should be ran as follows...

-These numbered sections correspond to the scripts in the table above.
+Note; These numbered sections correspond to the scripts in the table above.

-### 1. Predominant Pitch Extraction
+### 2. Predominant Pitch Extraction

 Extract predominant pitch track using the [compIAM](https://github.com/MTG/compIAM) package.
 Stable and silent regions of this pitch track are also identified and stored.
 These are used for the downstream similarity analyses and for excluding uninteresting regions in the pattern finding process.

-### 2. CAE Feature Extraction
+### 3. Melodic Pattern Finding

-Extract latent melodic features using the autoencoder trained on a Carnatic music corpus, available as part of the [compIAM](https://github.com/MTG/compIAM) package.
-These features have been shown to correspond to aspects of the sung melody relevant to melodic pattern finding.
+The melodic patterns are found for each performance individually using the methodology available as part of the [compIAM](https://github.com/MTG/compIAM) package and presented in...

-The melodic pattern finding process corresponding to this step and the next one is presented in...

 Thomas Nuttall, Genís Plaja, Lara Pearson, Xavier Serra.
 “In Search of Sañcaras: Tradition-Informed Repeated Melodic Pattern Recognition in Carnatic Music.”
 Proceedings of the 23rd International Society for Music Information Retrieval Conference, ISMIR 2022 [[pdf](https://repositori-api.upf.edu/api/core/bitstreams/cca68db1-8203-45d4-8c8c-b2b75c606679/content)]